8base/old-documentation/8base-console/platform-tools/data-builder.md

 * *Mandatory* - Whether the field relationship is required.
 * *Description* - A meta description used for documentation.

+{% hint style="info" %}
+##### Self-Referential Relationships

+Self-Referential relationships can be defined by relating tables to themselves!
+For example, a the *Users* table might have a `many-to-many` relationship with itself, and use a named association of *friends*.
+{% endhint %}

 ### Table Types
 There are several types of tables in 8base, each of which offers an important utility.